Tashows/sudokku_cli/README.md

 ## Usage

 Use `sudokku login` to log in to the Sudokku git server.
-This will try to connect to the git server using credentials saved in the .netrc file.
+This will try to connect to the git server using credentials saved in your .netrc file.
 If the credentials are not found, or are expired, you will be given a url to visit where you can log in.
-After successfully logging in, the program will save the newly generated credentials to the .netrc file.
+After successfully logging in, the program will save the newly generated credentials to your .netrc file.

 [//]: # (## Development)